Ultimate Washington Real Estate Investing Guide for 2026

 Population Growth

-Population increase is a good indication of the reliability or weakness of the location’s housing market.
-If the population isn’t going up, there is not going to be an adequate source of homebuyers for your houses.
+Population increase is a solid indication of the potential or weakness of the location’s housing market.
+Flat or declining population growth is an indication of a poor environment with not an adequate supply of buyers to justify your investment.

 Median Population Age